Latest update: 8 April 2020

 According to Government Decree 74/2020 (III.31.), deadlines continue to run in civil litigation and nion contentious court proceedings.
 Exceptions to this rule are limited to the cases specified in the Decree.
 For example, if the deadline expires between 16 March and 15 April 2020, the deadline will be extended to 30 April.

 Courts will not be holding preparatory hearings, and all hearings in the merits are either conducted remotely via electronic means or by obtaining written statements.
 In cases where no further procedural events are left, the court shall adjourn the hearing in writing and render its decision without hearing.
 In appeal and review proceedings, the parties may not request a hearing and even in case of an already scheduled hearing the court may choose to render its decision out-of-court.
 However, the parties may request the pause of the proceedings repeatedly, without limitation.

 At the moment, in practice – as long as there is no effective legal provision to the contrary – the following are the most important information regarding intellectual property court proceedings, also taking into account our colleagues’ latest experiences with the courts’ orders in ongoing cases:

 - Electronic communication with the Hungarian Courts is undisturbed, it remains fully possible to submit and receive court briefs and we continue of course to do so.
 Paper based filing with the courts are available through postal service and a collecting box at the courts’ premises.

 - Deadlines given by the courts or following from procedural rules (e.g. appeal deadlines) are running normally, as long as there is no normative ruling to the contrary.
-In individual cases the court may decide on extending deadlines or announcing the interruption of the proceeding (which interrupts deadlines as well).
+There are limited changes to the deadlines, and our colleagues are there to inform you about those in pending cases.